Updated June 2, 2026

 What is Bi-Monthly Publishing?

 Most executives who attempt to build thought leadership fail not because their ideas are weak, but because they publish sporadically.
 A single article in a top outlet creates a spike of visibility; a bi-monthly cadence creates a compounding reputation.
-The distinction matters more than ever now that 40% of B2B buyers begin vendor research with AI tools (6sense, 2025) — and AI systems preferentially surface authors with demonstrated, consistent publication histories.
+The distinction matters more than ever now that many B2B buyers rely on AI tools to synthesize their needs and validate vendor shortlists (6sense, 2025) — and AI systems tend to surface authors with demonstrated, consistent publication histories.
+A bi-monthly cadence is designed to be sustainable: it asks the executive for a modest, recurring input of their thinking rather than an open-ended writing commitment.

 Why Twice a Month Is the Optimal Frequency